lmackay/lmackay.github.io/prices.md

   - "-"
 ---

-All packages include a photo session of up to 2 hours.

-The prices listed cannot be lowered but additional prints can be arranged at an additional cost.

-If you have any questions please do not hesitate to ask.
+If you have any questions regarding a quote please do not hesitate to ask.